varya/varya.github.com/_posts/en/issues/2014-05-06-graphical-interface.md

 it.
 I started to work with it 2 years before graduation from a technical univercity and so earned my living.
 Thus my experince results from practice and observation.

+## Form
+Being a child I thought that with drawing I projected an image in my head onto a piece of paper.
+When I began to copy comics characters or real objects, drawing turned into a skill to notice object details.

+First, I valued the form.
+As for respect to the color, it came to me much later.